Starmaster99/headintheclouds/homelab-setup/README.md

 ```bash
 $ sudo apt-get install vagrant
 ```
-As simple as it gets.
+As simple as it can get.

 I have a fully working Vagrantfile that manages virtualbox and [Vagrant can use it right away](#usage), but for now I will concentrate on installing libvirt, as it is a bit tricky to install and use for the first time.